Asian American activism: Stop Asian Hate rallies

-Asian American History
+Make Us Visible and the K-12 Asian American History Movement

-Beginning in 2021, Asian American serving organizations started advocating and successfully enacting variations of Asian American, Native Hawaiian, and Pacific Islander history in K-12 classrooms.
+Led nationwide by Make Us Visible, Asian American serving organizations began advocating and successfully enacting variations of Asian American, Native Hawaiian, and Pacific Islander history in K–12 classrooms beginning in 2021.
+Make Us Visible's state chapters have successfully advocated for 8 laws across 6 states over the past 5 years.

 In July 2021, the Teaching Equitable Asian American Community History (TEAACH) Act, which was led by Asian Americans Advancing Justice and The Asian American Foundation was signed into law, making Illinois the first state in the US to require all public schools to teach a unit of Asian American history.
-The legislation went into effect starting with the 2022-2023 school year.
+The legislation went into effect starting with the 2022–2023 school year.
 According to the bill, the curriculum would require the inclusion of the contributions of Asian Americans toward civil rights, the contributions of Asian American individuals in government, arts, humanities, and sciences, and the contributions of Asian American communities to the US.
 Public elementary and high schools in Illinois are also required to include content on the history of Asian Americans in Illinois and the Midwest.

-Make Us Visible

-Make Us Visible is a volunteer-driven organization empowering local communities to advocate for the inclusion of Asian American and Pacific Islander history in K-12 classrooms.
-Founded in January 2021, their state chapters have successfully advocated for 7 laws across 5 states over the past 3 years.

 In January 2022, New Jersey became the 2nd state the require the inclusion of Asian American and Pacific Islander (AAPI) history in public school curriculum after Governor Phil Murphy signed bill S4021/A6100 into law.
 On the same day, Governor Murphy also signed another law (S3764/A3369) that will establish a Commission for Asian American Heritage within the state’s Department of Education to help develop curriculum guidelines for public and nonpublic schools in the state.
 These legislative acts were led by the New Jersey chapter of Make Us Visible (MUV NJ), which has advocated for the teaching of Asian American history and worked to create state resources.
 The bill was primarily authored by state senator Vin Gopal.

 In June 2022, Connecticut passed legislation mandating the teaching of AAPI history in public schools, which takes effect in 2025.
 Notably, Connecticut is the first state to pass this mandate with state funding, allocating more than $140,000 to developing curricula on Asian American history.
 This legislation was led by the Connecticut state chapter of Make Us Visible (MUV CT).

 In August 2022, Rhode Island Governor Dan McKee signed legislation mandating public elementary and secondary schools to include a unit of Asian American history in their curriculum.
 This legislation was led by Rhode Island's chapter of Make Us Visible (MUV RI) and introduced by Representative Barbara Ann Fenton-Fung.